ada-x64/cubething.dev/static/posts/building_this_site.md

 sudo apt install gnupg2 pass
 ```

-Then, in order to intialize my password manager, I ran the following:
+Then, in order to initialize my password manager, I ran the following:

 ```bash
 gpg --generate-key